 In grades 5-8, English Language Arts is taught as a distinct subject, independent of the social studies curriculum.

 The Anderson School uses the Fountas and Pinnell Leveled Book system to match books to readers.
-Irene Fountas and Gay Su Pinnell are two Reading Recovery-trained experts who developed a tool creating a gradient of text, from easiest to most challenging, using levels A to Z. Our teachers assess students to see what their independent reading level is ( this is a comfortable level, where students do not have to do much work as a reader in order to get a lot of meaning from the text), and also students' instructional reading level for their work with the classroom teacher (this is a more difficult level where the demands of the text require teacher guidance and instruction).
+Irene Fountas and Gay Su Pinnell are two Reading Recovery-trained experts who developed a tool creating a gradient of text, from easiest to most challenging, using levels A to Z. Our teachers assess students to see what their independent reading level is (this is a comfortable level, where students do not have to do much work as a reader in order to get a lot of meaning from the text), and also students' instructional reading level for their work with the classroom teacher (this is a more difficult level where the demands of the text require teacher guidance and instruction).
 You can find a document that shows the characteristics of text for every level here.

 The mathematics curriculum is skill-based and aligned with the standards created by the National Council of Teachers of Mathematics (NCTM).
 These standards guide children through the mathematics curriculum by understanding its role in everyday life.
 Everyday Math is incorporated into the balanced math curriculum in grades K-5 by using math books one grade level ahead.
+Teachers in elementary grades also use Singaport Math and Math in the City modules.

 In The Anderson Middle School, the mathematics curriculum continues this acceleration and includes the Regents Math A course.